Ohio Main Street Program

 The four point methodology works to create a total image for the community: Providing the retail/professional area with its necessary market niche, creating a cohesive visual identity unique to the community, and nurturing a cultural ambiance associated with the community’s location, appearance, and way of life.
 The Main Street Approach gradually builds on existing resources and fosters improved community leadership and support on behalf of the Central Business District for the long term.

-- Operations is the building of consensus and cooperation between the groups that play a role in the downtown.
+- Organization is the building of consensus and cooperation between the groups that play a role in the downtown.
 Many individuals and organizations in the community have a stake in the economic viability of the downtown.

 - Design involves improving the downtown’s image by improving its physical appearance – not just the appearance of buildings, but also of street lights, window displays, parking areas, signs, sidewalks, streetscapes, landscaping, promotional materials and all other elements that convey a visual message about what the downtown is and what it has to offer.

-- Marketing involves marketing the downtown’s unique characteristics to shoppers, investors, new businesses, tourists, and others.
+- Promotions involves marketing the downtown’s unique characteristics to shoppers, investors, new businesses, tourists, and others.
 Effective promotion creates a positive image of the downtown through retail promotional activity and special events utilizing the downtown as a stage area of community activities.